FrictionFree/ApplicationInsights-Home/Schemas/Envelope.md

     The UTC time the telemetry item was created.
 ISO 8601 zero offset date-time string.
 Example: 2009-06-15T13:45:30.0000000Z

+    Time offset in the past from the current time: -48 hours

+    Time offset in the future from the current time: +2 hours

 1. **sampleRate** : double

     Sampling rate used in application.
 This telemetry item represents 1 / sampleRate actual telemetry item.